- Between 18-80 years of age.

-A secondary prevention trial targets Aβ after pathology is established in asymptomatic individuals.
+These trials enroll target Aβ after pathology is established in asymptomatic individuals.
 While changes in the brain have begun at this point, “secondary prevention” efforts seek to intervene in the disease process before too much permanent damage is done.

-About the Secondary Prevention Trial (NexGen)
+About the Secondary Prevention Trial (Tau NexGen)

 Principal Investigator: Randall J. Bateman, MD, the Charles F. and Joanne Knight Distinguished Professor of Neurology at Washington University School of Medicine in St. Louis.

-The trial’s goal is to determine the safety, tolerability, and effectiveness of each drug.
-The DIAN-TU secondary prevention trial will determine if these medications can prevent, delay, or possibly even reverse Alzheimer’s disease changes in the brain.
+The trial’s goal is to determine the safety, tolerability, and effectiveness of each study drug.
+The DIAN-TU secondary prevention trial will determine if these investigational medications can prevent, delay, or possibly even reverse Alzheimer’s disease changes in the brain.

 This study focuses on individuals who have a genetic likelihood to develop DIAD at a young age, typically in their 30s, 40s, or 50s.
 Although there are differences between DIAD and the more common age-associated sporadic Alzheimer’s disease, the results of this study may have implications for future studies and treatments in sporadic Alzheimer’s disease.
 For additional information, please contact the DIAN Expanded Registry at firstname.lastname@example.org.